 These statistical disciplines, while informative, have also led to mass confusion and absurd dogma regarding empirical validity.
 Scientific crises, statistical alienation, bad teaching, the list of problems is truly endless.
 Importantly for pedagogy, Carnap's dualism leaves out any question of value.
 What deductions should we conduct?
 The human sensory experience is incredibly multi-dimensional and textured.
 What kind of 'empirics’ do we consider most compelling and most beneficial for society?
 Or just for scientists?... or for corporate profit?.......

 I believe it's perfectly possible in our current liberal political climate to navigate the spaces of school, and science, in the pursuit of education through the weeds of assimilation.
 So too, we should be careful as to how our scientific methods can be assimilated as well.
 Carnap, along with most positivists, saw empirics as Steph Curry’s left hand guiding the logical strength and precision of his right.
 As a trained student of math, I too can’t help but appreciate logical deduction.
-But the obsession with statistics as our only means of seeing the world has led us astray.
+But the obsession with crude statistics as our only means of seeing the world has led us astray.
 It's as if we're shooting half-court blindfolded, and without our left hand at all.
 Surely we can take a more human approach to guide our logical investigations.

 A scientist who aims to be humanist needs to acquire and share tools, not facilitate subservience to machines.
 A humanist science must collect and efficiently communicate observations of robust patterns of nature, patterns that would be difficult to see otherwise.
 It is our job to educate: to help ourselves collectively see the world.
 Such scholars may be motivated by this goal to live in harmony with nature's beauty, for profundity, for pragmatic decisions (using technology), among countless other reasons.
 Yet `empirics’ must not begin only with frequentist statistics, but with reasonable and civil agreement on the fundamental questions,